Boyquotes/VotingTesting/README.md

 - addVote : Ownable: caller is not the owner
 - setVote : Voting session havent started yet
 - addVoter : Already registered
+- addVoter : Voters registration is not open yet
+- addProposal : Proposals are not allowed yet
+- getWinner : Votes are not tallied yet

 ### Testing expect winner Proposal object :
 - getWinner